 You will even get an admin interface without doing any coding.
-Django has a lot of such features which makes things easy.
-For small scale projects though, it is not the best option.
+Django has a lot of such features which make things easy.
+For small-scale projects though, it is not the best option.
 You can use Flask, which is another Python framework if you want to do things easily and quickly.

 If you want to get started learning Django, check out this tutorial.
 It will teach you how to get started with Django and create a basic hello world app.

 Python is an interpreted programming language, which means that you don’t need to bother learning how to compile code.
 Since it does not have the compilation step, productivity is increased.
 Moreover, the time for editing, testing, and debugging the code, is considerably reduced.

 You can simply download an integrated development environment (IDE), write your code, and run it.
 When you download the python software, it also includes the IDLE (Integrated Development and Learning Environment).
 You don’t need any extra code editors to write code.
 You can use IDLE for everything.